devtron-labs/devtron/docs/README.md

 ### Multi-cloud Deployment

-* Deploy to multiple Kubernetes clusters on multiple cloud/on-prem from one Devtron setup.
+* Deploy to multiple Kubernetes clusters on multiple cloud/on-prem from one Devtron setup
-* Works for all cloud providers and on-premise Kubernetes clusters.
+* Works for all cloud providers and on-premise Kubernetes clusters

 ### Easy DevSecOps Integration